tagion/tagion/docs/docs/sdk/index.md

 The tagion sdk is actively being worked on
 :::

 We provide C-ABI compatible library called libtauonapi.
-Which provides most important functions for building client funtionality for tagion.
+Which provides most important functions for building client functionality for tagion.
 The documentation for all of the functions are here https://ddoc.tagion.org/tagion.api.html

 Currently we don't have any officially supported language bindings.